top of page

 Material Selection/Sourcing Outcomes

 When looking for jig materials, we were going to use MetalsDepot for all the sheet metal.
-I researched a couple of different vendors to compare prices.
-I found a local vendor that was about 25% cheaper than our original supplier, reducing jig cost.
+I researched a other vendors to compare prices and found a local vendor that was 25% cheaper than our original supplier, reducing jig cost.

-Much of the team was opposed to using MDF because most MDF compounds contain lots of formaldahyde, wich releses as a toxic gas when burned.
-However, I researched and found that our school's makerspace sourced formadayde-free MDF, and sourced this material for all of our pegboards.
-This sourcing effort was critical to ensuring welder safety in the event of the jig catching fire (which never came close to happening).
+Much of the team was opposed to using MDF because most MDF compounds contain formaldahyde, wich releases as a toxic gas when burned.
+However, I found out that our school's makerspace sourced formadayde-free MDF, and sourced this material for all pegboards.
+This sourcing effort was critical to ensuring welder safety in the event of the jig catching fire.
 It also provided proper support for the dowel pins and was far cheaper than using multiple layers of sheet steel.

 Tolerance Tests